CamVergara/SQL-data-exploration-with-TABLEAU-Dashboard-/README.md

 <img width="960" alt="Tableau_covid" src="https://user-images.githubusercontent.com/107360657/196616554-6bd9744d-8444-4eb7-8f89-002c81506f80.png">

-Lines from the query used to create the dashboard:
+Lines from the query used to create this dashboard:

 - "Countries with Highest Infection Rate compared to Population".
 From 44-48.
 - "BREAKING THINGS DOWN BY CONTINENT".
 From 65-74.